15 Best Things to Do in South Windsor (CT)

 Nomads Adventure Quest

-A godsend for families, Nomads Adventure Quest is the largest indoor entertainment centre in the state.
+A godsend for families, Nomads Adventure Quest is the largest indoor entertainment center in the state.

-The choice of activities includes black light mini-golf, indoor climbing, bowling, laser tag and bumper cars all in an environment themed on lost Mayan ruins.
+The choice of activities includes black light mini-golf, indoor climbing, bowling, laser tag, VR games, carnival rides, and bumper cars.
+It’s all in an environment themed on lost Mayan ruins.

-There’s a video arcade with 80 machines, a billiard room, two full-size basketball courts and a gigantic bounce house zone where kids can tire themselves out in a soft play environment filled with ten bounce houses and lots of other equipment.
+There’s a video arcade with 80 machines, a billiard room, two full-size basketball courts and a gigantic bounce house zone.
+Here kids can tire themselves out in a soft play environment filled with ten bounce houses and lots of other equipment.

-There’s no admission fee at Nomads Adventure Quest and you pay for what you play.
+Nomads Adventure Quest doesn’t charge admission, and instead you pay for what you play.

 10. The Promenade Shops at Evergreen Walk